-The Everything setting performs full content indexing for all files X1 Search finds on the disk, oftentimes unnecessarily indexing files you'll likely never need to search (the internal content of an executable file or .dll, or a shortcut link file as an example).
+The 'Everything (all files)' setting performs full content indexing for all files X1 Search finds on the disk, oftentimes unnecessarily indexing files you'll likely never need to search (the internal content of an executable file or .dll, or a shortcut link file as an example).

-Going with the "glass 3/4 full setting" still gives you full content indexing for the files active in our Global Whitelist Settings (see button with that name) and gives you Metadata indexing (file name, size, etc.) of files on the disk that are not set for content indexing.
+Going with the "glass 3/4 full" setting still gives you full content indexing for the files active in our Global Whitelist Settings (see button with that name) and gives you Metadata indexing (file name, size, etc.) of files on the disk that are not set for content indexing.

 If you don't care about searching the file types that are unchecked in our specified files list, try the "Sandwich" setting which focuses only on the selected file types and provides full content indexing for those file types.